Marshall Teague (actor)

-Marshall R Teague (born April 16, 1953) is an American film and television actor known for his balance of starring roles with powerful supporting characters, allowing him to build a varied and pivotal body of work.
-He was born in Knoxville, Tennessee.
+Marshall R. Teague (born April 16, 1953) is an American film and television actor known for his balance of starring roles with powerful supporting characters, allowing him to build a varied and pivotal body of work.
+He was born in Newport, Tennessee.
 He is of English, French, and Cherokee ancestry.
 At age nine, he spent time with relatives throughout Asia, where he began a passion for the martial arts training in Korean Kuk Sool Won Hapkido.
 He holds black belts in both Korean Hapkido and Tae Kwon Do.
 Marshall joined the U.S. Navy and served in Vietnam.
 While serving in the 6th Fleet, he won NATO heavyweight kickboxing championship.
 Upon retiring from military service, Marshall entered the sheriff's department in Shelby County, Tennessee (Memphis).
 While working undercover, he found acting lessons had become pivotal.
 In 1978, Marshall moved to Los Angeles, becoming a full-time actor.

 His breakout role was as Jimmy Reno in the cult-classic movie Road House and for his recurring role on the 1990s science-fiction series Babylon 5 as Ta'Lon, a Narn soldier, and Nelson Drake.
 He also had several guest roles playing different characters on the TV series Walker, Texas Ranger.

 Marshall has also appeared in The Rock (1996) and Armageddon (1998), both of which were directed by Michael Bay.
 He is the only actor to portray Lt.
 Black Jack Pershing in director John Milius' film Rough Riders and Eduard Shevardnadze, the Soviet Union minister of foreign affairs under Mikhail Gorbachev in director Sean McNamara's film Reagan.